 If you’ve strapped the RowP pod to an oar the following screens show feedback on how you are moving the oar.
 The first graph shows the path of the blade during one full stroke.
 The pod measures the rotation in all three directions to calculate the full path of the oar both horizontally and vertically.

 Blade flight path

 This graph visualizes how the oar is moving up and down as well as back and forth.
-The shape of the blade flight path reveals how the rower is handling the oar at catch, during the drive, at finish as well as during the recovery giving valuable insight into technique.
+The shape of the blade flight path reveals how the rower is handling the oar at the catch, during the drive, at the finish as well as during the recovery giving valuable insight into the technique.
 On both axes’ we have degrees.
 All values are relative, not absolute.
-In fact each curve starts from 0/0, continues counter clock wise, and returns to starting point.
-The vertical axis represents how high or low (from 0/0 starting point) the blade goes and horizontal axis tells how far the blade goes in front/back-directions.
+In fact, each curve starts from 0/0, continues counter-clockwise, and returns to starting point.
+The vertical axis represents how high or low (from 0/0 starting point) the blade goes and the horizontal axis tells how far the blade goes in front/back-directions.

 The Performance curve

 This curve shows the angular velocity of the oar in the horizontal direction.
 The values and especially the shape of the performance curve reveal a lot about the rowing technique.
 The higher the angular velocity of the oar is when the oar is in the water the higher the force that is applied to the boat is, in other words, the performance curve is related to the power curve but is different in that it is useful also for analyzing not only the drive phase but also the recovery.